My favorite quote:

 When I was little, I admired the stars at the night sky.
 Now, as an astrophysicist, I have the tools to reach those stars and I want to learn more about the Universe and how it came to be the way it is today.
 I simply enjoy to feed my curiosity and follow my passion to discover.

 I began my academic career by receiving my B.S. degree in physics from Bilkent University in Turkey, and my master’s degree from Texas Tech University.
 I obtained my Ph.D. degree in Astrophysics from the University of Minnesota-Twin Cities.
-In August 2017, I joined the Astronomy Department and Steward Observatory at the University of Arizona as a postdoctoral research associate.
+After three-year postdoctoral research at the University of Arizona, I became an NSF & KICP Fellow at the University of Chicago.
 I use both large photometric surveys from ground-based and space telescopes in order to discover and characterize the smallest and faintest galaxies in the universe, and the role of dark matter in their formation.
 My research sometimes takes me to cool observatories like Maunakea Observatories, Las Campanas Observatory, and Cerro Tololo Inter-American Observatory.